azrehman/facial-expression-recognition/README.md

 </figure>

 ## Preprocessing Steps
 The preprocessing steps we implemented were to add rotation, horizontal flips, brightness, contrast and saturation modifications to expand the scope of the images we have in our dataset with the goal of improving our model’s performance.
+A sample of the images created from these steps can be seen below in Fig 2.
 We then applied data normalization according to the ImageNet dataset standards and image resizing for faster training.
 Although grayscaling was a plausible preprocessing step that could be used to reduce noise, we did no proceed with this step as the pre-trained model we chose was trained on color images.

 <figure>
 <div align="center">